 1. CHILDCARE/EDUCATION: EXPANDING ENTREPRENEURSHIP IN EARLY CHILDHOOD SERVICES workforce programs to expand opportunities for childcare workers and business owners.
-Partnership with the Child Care Council of Kentucky:

 Recognizing childcare accessibility as a critical workforce barrier, the BGWIB has prioritized efforts to increase the number of licensed childcare providers while fostering small business development in the sector.